jtanx/fontforge/doc/sphinx/ui/menus/filemenu.rst

    or "cid*" are handled similarly except that they specify the current encoding (and the number must be in decimal rather than hex).

-   If you are editing a :doc:`multi-layered font <multilayer>` then you can also import an image into one of the foreground layers.
+   If you are editing a :doc:`multi-layered font </ui/dialogs/multilayer>` then you can also import an image into one of the foreground layers.

    .. _filemenu.bitmapfiles: